afanimartin/give_now/assets/specs/spec.md

 ## After MVP
 - [] validate form inputs
+- [] decrement product quantity everytime a purchase is made
 - [] learn basics of design [typography]
 - [] only show floatingActionButton on item edit page when item is dirty
 - [] add search functionality